zenstackhq/zenstack-docs/docs/reference/plugins/next.md

 ### Error Handling

-The request handler catches [Prisma errors](https://www.prisma.io/docs/reference/api-reference/error-reference) and turn them into reponses with proper HTTP status and body.
+The request handler catches [Prisma errors](https://www.prisma.io/docs/reference/api-reference/error-reference) and turns them into responses with proper HTTP status and body.

 -   `PrismaClientKnownRequestError` with code `P2004` is mapped to HTTP 403 to indicate the request is denied due to lack of permission.
 -   Other `PrismaClientKnownRequestError`, `PrismaClientUnknownRequestError` and `PrismaClientValidationError` are mapped to HTTP 400.